Developing a Social Equity Practice

 GWI is focused on Just Transition (JT) in the Hudson Valley.
 Mindfulness is a tool of JT.
 In order to achieve Just Transition we need to start with ourselves.
 This requires mindfulness – paying attention on purpose, in the present moment, without judgement.
 We will explore what this means, how it shows up in ourselves, and how others are weaving mindfulness into their work of changing the world.
 And most importantly we will practice.

 More than ever, the world needs your aliveness.
-Spend 7 weeks learning and practicing to relate with energy, skill, and effectiveness.
+Spend 6 weeks to get the support needed to collaborate with energy, skill, and effectiveness

 About this Event